ObolNetwork/charon/docs/configuration.md

     {
       "distributed_public_key":  "0x123..abfc",             // DV root pubkey
       "public_shares": ["0x123..abfc", "0x123..abfc"],      // The public share of each operator (length of num_operators)
-      "deposit_data": {...},                                // Deposit data to activate this validator
+      "partial_deposit_data": [...],                        // Deposit datas to activate this validator (corresponds to deposit_amounts)
       "builder_registration": {...}                         // Pre-generated signed builder registration for the validator }
+  ],
+  "deposit_amounts": [                                      // Partial deposit amounts in gwei (must sum up to 32ETH)
+    "16000000000",
+    "16000000000"
   ],
   "lock_hash": "0xabcdef...abcedef",                        // Hash of the cluster definition and distributed validators.
 Uniquely identifies a cluster lock.
   "signature_aggregate": "0xabcdef...abcedef",               // BLS aggregate signature of the lock hash signed by all the key shares of all the distributed validators.
 Proves that the key shares exist and attested to being part of this cluster.